Fashion writer Suzy Menkes to sell her own clothes online

 "They need to live again and this auction provides the opportunity for them to walk out in the sunshine, to dance the night away and to give someone else the joy that they gave to me," she said.

-Estimates for individual lots start at 200 pounds, with the majority on offer for under 1,000 pounds.
+Estimates for individual lots start at 200 pounds ($300), with the majority on offer for under 1,000 pounds.
 The star lot of the sale is an Yves Saint Laurent cocktail jacket from his 1980 collection 'le soleil' estimated at up to 2,000 pounds.

 Menkes follows in the footsteps of British designer Vivienne Westwood, fashion trendsetter Daphne Guinness, English model Erin O'Connor and Italian fashion writer Anna Piaggi by selling much of her collection via a single-owner auction at Christie's.

-The New York Times Co (NYT.N), which owns the Herald Tribune said earlier this year that it would be rebranding the paper as the International New York Times.
+The New York Times Co, which owns the Herald Tribune said earlier this year that it would be rebranding the paper as the International New York Times.

 (Reporting by Paul Casciato; Editing by Pravin Char)